jiachengxu/idetcd/README.md

 * `pattern` **PATTERN** the domain name pattern that every node follows in the cluster.
 And here we use golang template for the pattern.

 ### Example
-In following example, we are going to start up a cluster which contains 5 nodes, on every node we can get this project by:
+In the following example, we are going to start up a cluster which contains 5 nodes, on every node we can get this project by:

 ```
 $ go get -u github.com/jiachengxu/idetcd